kstenerud/concise-encoding/cte-specification.md

 A general purpose, human readable representation of semi-structured hierarchical data.

-Designed with the following points of focus:
+Designed with the following goals:

   * General purpose encoding for a large number of applications
   * Supports the most common data types